-- Be 18 years of age or older. - Complete enrollment and electronically sign Volunteer Standards of Behavior form, Photo Release, Volunteer Waiver Release, Hold Harmless & Indemnification Agreement. - Complete the Youth Activities & Programs Policy required training (Policy 1.50). - Complete training in the annual specified competencies. - Submit to and pass a fingerprint background check every 4 years.
+- Be 18 years of age or older. - Complete enrollment and electronically sign Volunteer Standards of Behavior form, Photo Release, Volunteer Waiver Release, Hold Harmless & Indemnification Agreement. - Complete the Youth Activities & Programs Policy required training (Policy 1.50). - Complete annual training in the specified volunteer competencies. - Submit to and pass a fingerprint background check every 4 years.

-Who Can Join 4-H?
+WHO CAN JOIN 4-H?

-4-H Cloverbud membership begins when a child is enrolled in kindergarten and is age 5 as of January 1st of the current year.
+4-H Cloverbud membership begins when a child is age 5 and is enrolled in kindergarten as of January 1st of the current year.
 Cloverbuds is a non-competitive, activity based program.

-4-H Project club membership begins when a child is enrolled in 3rd grade and is age 8 as of January 1st of the current year.
+4-H Project club membership begins when a child is is age 8 and enrolled in 3rd grade as of January 1st of the current year.
 Any youth, age 9 or above as of January 1st, is eligible for project membership, regardless of grade level.
 Membership requires enrollment in an authorized Ohio 4-H Club or group under the direction of an OSU Extension professional or an approved adult volunteer.
 4-H membership ends December 31st of the year in which an individual attains the age of 19.